ahsanazmi1/altwallet-checkout-agent/README.md

 # AltWallet Checkout Agent

-AltWallet Checkout Agent is a production-minded Python scaffold for Phase 1 (Core Engine MVP) of the checkout processing system.
+AltWallet Checkout Agent is a production-ready Python application for Phase 1 (Core Engine MVP) of the checkout processing system.
 It provides a robust foundation for processing transactions, scoring, and providing card recommendations with a clean API and CLI interface.

+**Current Version**: v0.1.0 — Core Engine (MVP)

 ## Features

 - **Core Engine**: Transaction processing and scoring with structured logging
+- **Deterministic Scoring v1**: Pure functions for risk assessment and loyalty boosts
 - **FastAPI Integration**: RESTful API with automatic OpenAPI schema generation
 - **CLI Interface**: Rich, user-friendly command-line interface with Typer
 - **Data Validation**: Pydantic models for request/response validation